 In the Ottawa Archdiocese, children in grade 6 and above who have completed First Reconciliation and First Communion are eligible for the Confirmation preparation program.
 The sacramental preparation committee and our parish priest work together with grade six teachers to prepare the children for Confirmation.
 Components of the program include Rite of Welcoming, attendance at Mass, completion of the Confirmation worksheets, reconciliation, and a confirmation retreat.

 The Confirmation Mass with the bishop or archbishop is generally held in the spring.

 High school students may choose to be confirmed with grade 6 students or at a special Confirmation ceremony for older teens and adults organized annually by the Archdiocese.

-The Sacramental Preparation program will be resuming this fall.
-Parent information meetings will be held in November.
-The meetings will be held in the church.
+The Sacramental Preparation program will be resuming in November 2017 with parent information meetings (dates TBD) which will be held in the church.
 All welcome.